 You’ll notice that the resource has the words “Article to Nebo” underneath the book cover.
-Tap/Click on the book cover and The Bible Study App will take you directly to the article within the New Interpreter’s Dictionary of the Bible (NIBD).
-As you are reading the article, any Scripture references become hyperlinks that you can tap/click to view as a pop-out window:
+Click on the book cover and The Bible Study App will take you directly to the article within the New Interpreter’s Dictionary of the Bible (NIBD).
+As you are reading the article, any Scripture references become hyperlinks that you can click to view as a pop-out window:

 The New Interpreter’s Dictionary of the Bible was written by 900 scholars from 40 nations.
 It contains 7,100 original articles and 1,300 distinct cross-reference entries.
 Here’s one example from the Mount Nebo article we’ve been reading:

 The second way you can utilize the New Interpreter’s Dictionary of the Bible (NIBD) is as a traditional dictionary in The Bible Study App.
-Just Tap/Click the “Go-To” button and scroll through this awesome resource as you would a hard-copy dictionary.
+Just pull down the Go To menu and scroll through this awesome resource as you would a hard-copy dictionary.

 The third way is to use the Bible Study App’s Lookup Feature.
-Tap and hold a word in the Bible text and an option menu bar will pop up.
-If you tap the “Lookup” button you’ll get “hits” from your resources on just that specific word.
+Use your mouse to highlight a word and right-click in the Bible text, and an option menu bar will pop up.
+If you select “Search full library for ‘Nebo’” button you’ll receive a list from your resources on just that specific word.
 From here you can follow the same steps as you would in the resource guide option above.